sgtkotowsk1/yandex-music-app/README.md

-# MusicHub — Yandex Music Dashboard
+# MusicHub — Spotify Music Dashboard

-A production-ready full-stack web application that connects your Yandex Music account and displays your music library in a beautiful, modern interface.
+A production-ready full-stack web application that connects your Spotify Music account and displays your music library in a beautiful, modern interface.

 ## Tech Stack